stuti-43m/tntmaps/README.md

 # Retail Data viz

 This project was made for an ice-cream manufacturing company in Madhya Pradesh(India).
-It was done to give them a sense of regions where they could increase their presence, based on the popluation density of the region and the data of existing outlets.
+It was done to give them a sense of regions where they could increase their presence, based on the popluation density of the region(reperented by shades of grey) and their coverage(existing outlets) in those areas(represented by green dots).

+  Check it out at https://stuti-43m.github.io/tntmaps/.
 ### Overview
 <img src="https://user-images.githubusercontent.com/75906242/104985753-aa9e1d00-59df-11eb-9fb0-8dce20cad18b.png" width="50%" style="display:inline-block;">
 <img src="https://user-images.githubusercontent.com/75906242/104986001-28622880-59e0-11eb-92c0-74cf8a989fdb.png" width="50%" style="display:inline-block;">